nickzoic/nick.zoic.org/art/midi-hero/index.md

 also give me a place to wire in an accelerometer as well.

 All the pin assignments have changed, but there's now a whammy bar and the select and start buttons are wired in.
+The input pins are all set to pull down and the buttons pull them up, which makes the code more readable!

-When I get around to it I'll add a pair of pots for setting control channel info.
+When I get around
+to it I'll add a pair of pots for setting control channel info.

 ![all rewired up](img/all-rewired-up.jpg)

+The code is very slowly improving:

 ```
 import usb_midi